 - Noonan syndrome

-Typically seen as a solitary, radiolucent, unilocular, expansile lesion with smooth, corticated borders 5.
-Three quarters of lesions are located in the posterior mandible.
-When in the mandible, they typically grow along the length of the bone in anteroposterior dimension.
+They are typically seen as a solitary, radiolucent, unilocular, expansile lesion with smooth, corticated borders 5.
+These cortices are often scalloped around the roots of teeth.
+Three-quarters of lesions are located in the posterior mandible.
+When in the mandible, they typically grow along the length of the bone with minimal buccolingual expansion.
 In the maxilla, they expand into the maxillary sinus.
 They average 3 cm in size.

 Reminiscent of plain radiographic findings, but in better detail.
 Visualized as an expansile, cystic lesion with scalloped, well-corticated borders.
 Density of cystic contents varies with viscosity.
 Cortical breach suggests possible soft tissue involvement.